-In accordance with Regulation 43A of the Listing Regulations, the Company has formulated a 'Dividend Distribution Policy' and the same has been uploaded on the Company's website; www.inoxgreen.com.
-The 'Dividend Distribution Policy' can be accessed at https://www.inoxgreen.com/PDF/ann_13.pdf.
+In accordance with Regulation 43A of the Listing Regulations, the Company has formulated a 'Dividend Distribution Policy' and the same has been uploaded on the Company's website; www.inoxgreen.com/PDF/ann\13. pdf.

 7. TRANSFER TO RESERVES

 During the year under review, the Company has not transferred any amount to General Reserves.